Carles Cuadrat: We lost Miku and Xisco Hernandez due to business decisions | Goal.com

 "The penalty changed the game for ATK.
 That moment they were not creating many chances.
 ATK players have a lot of experience and they got the penalty.
 I told them to avoid body contact.
 He (Suresh Wangjam) is a young player.
 For me, it was not from the bench,” he mentioned.

-Bengaluru FC were left to rue to their missed opportunities as substitute Kervaughn Frater was through on goal but Arindam Bhattacharya pulled off an easy save.
+Bengaluru FC were left to rue to their missed opportunities as substitute Kervaughn Frater was put through on goal by Suresh but Arindam Bhattacharya pulled off an easy save.

 “We got a few corners.
 We tried our best.
 It was a game of little margins.
 Now we are out because of one goal.
 They made a great effort.
 They have worked a lot throughout the season.
 It creates a kind of dynamic and if we had that good finishing then 2-0 and game over.
 But it is part of football.
 Little margins and we are out of Asia and now ISL.”